elmot/clion-embedded-arm/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Open an issue on GitHub, add `feature request` label to it.
+* [Open an issue](https://github.com/elmot/clion-embedded-arm/issues/new) on GitHub, add `feature request` label to it.

 #### **Do you have questions about the source code?**

-* Open an issue on GitHub, add `question` label to it.
+* [Open an issue](https://github.com/elmot/clion-embedded-arm/issues/new) on GitHub, add `question` label to it.

 #### **Do you want to contribute to the documentation?**

 This is the best contribution to the project.
 Go right ahead, open a pull request!
+You can do it [online](//help.github.com/articles/editing-files-in-another-user-s-repository/)

-Thanks! :heart: :heart: :heart:
+Thanks! :heartbeat:

 Elmot